 Resources for Tenants

 Expand Access to Sealing Records

 Having an eviction court filing on your record can be a serious obstacle to finding housing.
 Too often, people do not understand that an eviction filing does not mean someone was actually evicted.

 Illinois can help more people find and secure good homes by expanding opportunities to seal eviction court records.
 Housing Action Illinois, the Lawyers’ Committee for Better Housing and the Shriver Center on Poverty Law have drafted and will be advocating for a bill to expand access to sealing eviction records during the 2020 legislative session.

 What Have We Been Doing?

-State Legislation Advocacy: For a number of years, Housing Action Illinois has worked with partners to try to pass a measure that would expand access to sealing eviction records in Illinois.
-During the 2019 legislative session, we worked with the Lawyers’ Committee for Better Housing number to draft and advocate for such a bill, House Bill 2299, sponsored by State Representative Delia Ramirez.
-We are continue this advocacy with a new bills during the 2020 legislative session, House Bill 4911, again sponsored by Representative Ramirez, and Senate Bill 3158, sponsored by Senator Jaqueline Collins.
+State Advocacy: For a number of years, Housing Action Illinois has worked with partners to try to pass a measure that would expand access to sealing eviction records in Illinois.
+During 2019, we worked with the Lawyers’ Committee for Better Housing number to draft and advocate for House Bill 2299, sponsored by State Representative Delia Ramirez.
+We continued our advocacy in 2020 with House Bill 4911, again sponsored by Representative Ramirez, and Senate Bill 3158, sponsored by Senator Jaqueline Collins.